Tuesday 18 March 2014

 We pass through LA to the sounds of The Byrds (Younger than Yesterday), HOLLYWOOD visible on the hillside.
 The thermometer is showing 30°C and it's not even noon.
 Fortunately The Beast's air conditioning takes it in its stride.
 The traffic is heavy but flows steadily, and we make our way through the milieu of Los Angeles in reasonable time.
 After that the road adopts a long but shallow rake all the way to the edge of the desert.
 The soil glares a bright white but visually softens once we’ve reached the summit of Glen Helen Regional Park.

 The Mojave Desert doesn't seem as quintessentially desert-like when you drive through it, but my photographs show otherwise – perhaps the traffic detracts from the sense of wilderness.
 Just over halfway and there’s about 150 miles of driving still to do.
 We stop at Lenwood on the fringes of Barstow and to Denny’s for lunch.
-These irregular eating habits are playing havoc with my digestive symptom, but I feel a whole lot better after my ample portions.
+These irregular eating habits are playing havoc with my digestive system, but I feel a whole lot better after my ample portions.

-The Tony Blair-appreciating Marine in Monterrey had warned that we should book our accommodation for Las Vegas in advance, but we’re only just getting around to it.
+The Tony Blair-appreciating Marine in Monterrey had warned us that we should book accommodation for Las Vegas in advance, but we’re only just getting around to it.
 C’s phoning numbers from a local newspaper, without much success.
-He makes nearly ten calls before he finally find a downtown motel – the Bridger Inn – with room for all of us, corroborating the ineluctable appeal the Marine assured us Vegas has for the American looking to cut loose for a few days, regardless of the time of year or day of the week.
+He makes nearly ten calls before he finally find a downtown motel – the Bridger Inn – with room for all of us, corroborating the ineluctable appeal the Marine assured Vegas has for the American looking to cut loose for a few days, regardless of the time of year or day of the week.

 Taking into account the hour we took for lunch, the journey to Las Vegas’s periphery takes us a full seven hours.
 Downtown Las Vegas is located north of The Strip, so it’s almost 19:00 by the time we’ve found our motel.
 The process of booking-in seems to take forever.
 The woman who works reception is in no great hurry – you’d think she was stoned or something – and there’s a large party to check in ahead of us.
 She studiously pores over everybody’s passport, cracking jokes if she spots an opportunity.
 The atrium’s piled high with luggage and there’s nowhere to sit.
 M is seething.
 N has almost lost his mind; he’s standing out on the pavement in a driving-induced stupor, bashing an empty plastic bottle against the side of his head.